YKasra/YKasra/README.md

  ╚═══════════════════════════════════════════════════════════════╝
 ```

-### Kasra Yaraei — Bucharest, Romania
+### Kasra Yaraei

-I break things apart to understand how they work - whether that's an audio waveform, a crypto market cycle, or a classic analog synthesizer.
+A Technology geek who breaks things apart to understand how they work - whether that's an audio waveform, a crypto market cycle, or a classic analog synthesizer.

 Started in **sound engineering** → ran **trading desks and Crypto mining farms** → now writing **DSP-powered trading algorithms** for my master's dissertation.
 The common thread? **Signal processing.**